-New York Fashion Sustainability and Social Accountability Act (the "FSSAA")
+• New York Fashion Sustainability and Social Accountability Act (the "FSSAA")

-New York legislators introduced a bill that would require fashion retail sellers and manufacturers to disclose environmental and social due diligence policies, with the stated aims of targeting "fast fashion" and creating legislation to govern the fashion industry.
-Under the bill, fashion retailers doing business in the state and with global revenue of at least \$100 million would be required to disclose various environmental and social impacts, diligence policies and outcomes.
+New York legislators introduced the FSSAA, which would require fashion retail sellers and manufacturers to disclose environmental and social due diligence policies.
+The Bill aims to target "fast fashion" and to create legislation to govern the fashion industry.
+Under the bill, fashion retailers doing business in the state and with global revenue of at least USD 100 million would be required to disclose various environmental and social impacts, diligence policies and outcomes.